 About the Education Advocacy Trust (EdAT)

-In June 2005, APAPO's Board of Directors established a mechanism to help overcome barriers to education advocacy as well.
+In June 2005, APAPO's Board of Directors established a mechanism to help overcome barriers to education advocacy.
 The establishment of the Education Advocacy Trust culminated three years of collaboration among Education and Practice Directorate staff, the Board of Educational Affairs (BEA) and the Committee for the Advancement of Professional Practice (CAPP).

 The Education Advocacy Trust (EdAT) is a legal structure within the American Psychological Association’s companion organization, the American Psychological Association Practice Organization (APAPO) — a 501(c)(6) tax status organization.
 EdAT promotes the mutual professional interests of psychologists in advancing education in psychology and psychology’s role in other areas of education through advocacy activities that cannot be conducted legally within the APA, an organization that is tax exempt pursuant to Section 501(c)(3) of the Internal Revenue Code.